 Michael Ratz, MD

-Dr. Michael Ratz is vice chief of staff of the Tidelands Health medical staff.
-Dr. Ratz, who serves as assistant director of Tidelands Health Hospitalists, earned his medical degree at Jagiellonian University Medical College and completed his internship and residency at Pennsylvania State University.
+Dr. Michael Ratz is chief of staff of the Tidelands Health medical staff.
+Dr. Ratz, who serves as medical director of Tidelands Health Hospitalists, earned his medical degree at Jagiellonian University Medical College and completed his internship and residency at Pennsylvania State University.
 He holds board certifications in internal medicine and pediatrics.

 Willie “Booty” Shelley is owner and operator of Booty's Outdoors and is active in the Murrells Inlet community, where he serves on the board of directors and as treasurer for the Murrells Inlet-Garden City Fire Department.
 He is a former member of the Waccamaw schools advisory board.
 He has been instrumental in helping to shape water resources policy at the state and local level and has served on the South Carolina Department of Natural Resources Marine Recreational Fisheries advisory board and the DNR Marine Resources advisory board.
 He is a former member of the Georgetown County Land Use Committee and the Committee to Establish Murrells Inlet 2007.
 He earned a degree in economics from Clemson University.